 Student Accessibility and Affordability Initiative in OL and Hybrid Course Programs

-By definition, Open Educational Resources (OERs) are any type of educational materials that are in the public domain or introduced with an open license.
+By definition, OERs are any type of educational materials that are in the public domain or introduced with an open license.
 The nature of these open materials means that anyone can legally and freely copy, use, adapt and re-share them.
 OERs range from textbooks to curricula, syllabi, lecture notes, assignments, tests, projects, audio, video and animation, and much more.
 The broadest definition of learning objects seems to be, "any digital resource that can be reused to support learning."
 The goal of this OER project is to empower faculty to successfully review, curate, and select the highest quality materials at the lowest cost: our goal is to lower total cost towards degree for students by addressing one of the common pain points of students, textbooks and course materials.

 - Improving student ACCESS to higher education and our courses at Coastal specifically by lowering the cost of course materials